Advanced pSConfig Templates

 }

 Note that a pScheduler assist server is required to determine the number of participants requiring contexts.
-This is particularly important when using the MaDDash agent which is typically not on a server running pScheduler.
+This is particularly important when using the Grafana agent which is typically not on a server running pScheduler.
 You either need to run pScheduler locally or set the pscheduler_assist_server configuration option.

 If you need to be selective where you use contexts then you may consider using a construct such as address labels to allow explicit selection of a version of an address object with or without contexts.
 An example that defines the default version of an address with no contexts and a label that does have contexts is shown below: